gemini-hlsw/gsp-montage/README.md

 **mosaic-server** - Mosaic image server based on Montage.

+This is a partial fix for the issue where 2MASS tiles overlap the FOV in a non-helpful way, as described in Gemini issue `REL-1093`.

 This requies a local install of my Montage fork on the `mArchiveList-segfault` branch.
+There was a [PR](https://github.com/Caltech-IPAC/Montage/pull/32) back to Montage that may have been merged by now, so check it before proceeding.

 It also requires a patched OT with the change on my Ocs fork on the `tpe-fixes` branch, and a hacked `ImageCatalog.scala` thus: